Hyurl/modelar-mysql-adapter/README.md

     password: "******"
 });
 ```
+## A Tip

-When connect to MySQL, uses `InnoDB` as engine; when connect to MariaDB, uses
+When connecting to MySQL, uses `InnoDB` as engine; when connecting to MariaDB,
-`Aria` as engine; transactions are always enabled.
+uses `Aria` as engine; transactions are always enabled.

+## How To Test

+This module is internally included by Modelar, so are the tests, you should
+test Modelar instead (if you are going to).